expressiveminute/Logbook/README.md

 Please respect the privacy intentions of this repository.
 While it is open source under GPL-3.0, certain aspects may remain intentionally private or configurable for self-hosting purposes.

-BUT: Feel free to contact me and ask we for any new features.
+BUT: Feel free to contact me about anything!

 # 🤖 Development Story